philippminder/tools-for-autodarts/README.md

 - **Triples**: `t1` to `t20` (triple segments)
 - **Special Events**:
   - `bull`: When a player hits the bullseye
-  - `miss`: When a dart misses the board
+  - `outside`: When a dart lands outside the scoring area
-  - `bust`: When a player busts (scores more than needed)
+  - `busted`: When a player busts (scores more than needed)
-  - `winner`: When a player wins the game
+  - `gameshot`: When a player wins the game or leg

 #### Combination Tags
 You can also use combination tags to trigger animations based on specific dart throw combinations.
 Format: `[first dart]_[second dart]_[third dart]`